pratikvn/nla4hpc-exercises-framework/README.md

        \|-- hwX.cpp (contains the benchmarks for the hwX/hwX.cpp functions, update your benchmarks here)
  ```

-See the instruction sheet for each of the HW for more details and the README.md files within the ``hwX` folders should also provide you with more information.
+See the instruction sheet for each of the HW for more details and the README.md files within the `hwX` folders should also provide you with more information.

+### Working with CUDA and GPUs

+Homeworks 5 and 6 require the [CUDA Toolkit](https://docs.nvidia.com/cuda/index.html).
+A helper library called the [`CudaArchitectureSelector`](https://github.com/ginkgo-project/CudaArchitectureSelector) is used to detect the existing CUDA architectures and pass the appropriate flags.
+You can tweak the architectures by modifying the `NLA4HPC_CUDA_ARCHITECTURES` flag which is set to `Auto` by default.

+The [CUDA Programming guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) has detailed information on how to program on NVIDIA GPUs.
+You can also refer to the corresponding lecture slides for more references.

 ### Some general tips